webandras/docker-wordpress/README.md

 wp search-replace 'https://example.com' 'https://example.local' --skip-columns=guid
 ```

 Change 'wp_' table prefix to a custom one.
-For example, use PhpMyAdmin: select all data tables and change table prefix on the
+For example, use PhpMyAdmin: select all data tables and change table prefix
+on the
 UI.
 [Read more](https://help.one.com/hc/en-us/articles/360002107438-Change-the-table-prefix-for-WordPress-).
-In addition, you need to update the meta_keys in these tables (there may be more keys you need to change)
+In addition, you need to update the meta_keys in these tables (there may be more keys you need to change):

 ```sql
 UPDATE NEWPREFIX_usermeta